Child protection applications

 There are specific provisions in the CYF Act (s 11) regarding principles of decision making.

 Time limits are provided for in the case planning process.
 Sections 331 and 333 of the CYF Act provide for internal review of departmental decisions.
 Further appeal to VCAT may be made by the young person or parent if they are dissatisfied with the internal reviews established by the DFFH.

 Therapeutic treatment orders

-If a child aged between 10 and 18 years has exhibited sexually abusive behaviour, the DFFH may apply to the court that the child be placed on a therapeutic A court order saying that a person convicted of a criminal offence will be sent to a psychiatric hospital for treatment instead of going to prison..
+If a child aged between 10 and 18 years has exhibited sexually abusive behaviour, the DFFH may apply to the court that the child be placed on a therapeutic treatment order.
 Typically, such orders require counselling (during a 12-month order).
 Satisfactory completion of a therapeutic treatment order generally enables the child to avoid what constituted the sexually abusive behaviour being dealt with in a way that may have resulted in a criminal record.